GeekHijabi/More-recipes/README.md

 _**About**_:
 * More-Recipes provides a platform for users to share the awesome and exciting  recipe ideas they have invented or learnt.
 Suppose a user comes up with a recipe,  he/she can post it on More-Recipes and  get feedback in form of reviews and votes from other users who explore that recipe.
 Users can also keep a list of their favorite recipes on the application.

 * Technologies:
 Written following JavaScript ES6 Syntax and nodejs on the backend, using:

 * Nodejs; a JavaScript runtime built on Chrome's V8 JavaScript engine.
-* Bootstrap; Bootstrap is an open source toolkit for developing with HTML, CSS, and JS.
+* Bootstrap; An open source toolkit for developing with HTML, CSS, and JS.
 * Mocha; a feature-rich JavaScript test framework running on Node.js
 * Chai; a BDD / TDD assertion library for node and the browser that can be paired with any javascript testing framework.
 * Eslint; provides a pluggable linting utility for JavaScript